 Triboro Bridge (north) and Bruckner Expressway

 I-278 is a horrid excuse for an Interstate, patched onto a network of existing highways including the Staten Island, Gowanus, BQE (Brooklyn-Queens), and Bruckner Expressways... and the Grand Central PARKWAY.
-This means that trucks have to use Astoria Boulevard, because trucks are not allowed on parkways.
+Until recent overpass reconstruction, trucks had to use Astoria Blvd., because the parkway was not designed for trucks.
+(Trucks are not allowed on parkways, but that was not an issue once it became an Interstate.)
 Also, I-278 goes to one lane more than once, such as when exiting between the BQE and the GCP.

 Follow I-278 into New Jersey